menderbug/wormpowers/Characters/Cherish.md

 Although Cherish could not see or hear Imp, she could still detect Imp via her emotion sense.
 She has a hard time tracking Mannequin.

 ## Emotion Manipulation
 When close enough, she can induce emotional states in her targets at will.
 While her power did not have natural long term effects, she could build up a dependency over time within a target by 'dosing' them repeatedly until their brain conditioned itself.
-Presumably this is how she can get a crowd of boys to act as her personal entourage when she was shopping.
+Presumably this is how she can get a crowd of boys to act as her personal entourage when she is shopping.

 Unlike her father, Cherish's power does not require line of sight.
-Her emotion manipulation range is around 1000 feet: Cherish was able to affect Ballistic at that distance, and on another occasion, she was able to affect people from the building next door.
+Her emotion manipulation range is around 1000 feet: Cherish is able to affect Ballistic at that distance, and on another occasion, she is able to affect people from the building next door.
 However, she has less range than Skitter and Shatterbird.
 Cherish's power is also less effective the farther she is from her targets.

 It is possible for very experienced individuals specifically trained against Stranger and Master powers to semi-effectively tough out the effects of her emotion manipulation.